Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 (a) Exemptions for sales of watercraft, to nonresidents, requiring United States Coast Guard documentation and certain sales of vessels to residents of foreign countries.

-is limited to sales of watercraft requiring United States Coast Guard documentation or registration with the state in which the vessel will be principally used, but only when that state has assumed the registration and numbering function under the Federal Boating Act of 1958.
+is limited to sales of watercraft requiring United States Coast Guard registration or registration by the state of principal use according to the Federal Boating Act of 1958.

 (i) Exemption requirements.

 The following requirements must be met to perfect any claim for exemption under RCW 82.08.0266

 (A) The watercraft must not be used within this state for more than forty-five days from delivery;

 (B) The seller must examine acceptable proof that the buyer is a resident of another state or a foreign country; and

 (C) The seller, at the time of the sale, must retain as a part of its records a completed exemption certificate to document the exempt nature of the sale.
 This requirement may be satisfied by using the department's "Buyer's Retail Sales Tax Exemption Certificate," or another certificate with substantially the information as it relates to the exemption provided by RCW 82.08.0266